-Visopsys is developed using Ubuntu 12 and CentOS (Red Hat) 6, built with the included GNU C compiler and the NASM assembler (use the command “yum install nasm” in CentOS).
+Visopsys is developed using Linux Mint 18.3 and CentOS (Red Hat) 6, built with the included GNU C compiler and the NASM assembler (use the command “apt-get install nasm” in Mint/Ubuntu/Debian, or “yum install nasm” in CentOS).

-I’d like to thank the following individuals who contribute (with or without their knowledge) to the success of this project:
+I’d like to thank the following sources and individuals who contribute (with or without their knowledge) to the success of this project:

 - All icons are from (or adapted from) the Oxygen icon set redistributed under the GNU Lesser General Public License, with thanks to the Icon Archive website for packaging them up in .ico format.

-- Desktop wallpaper ‘background’ is a colourized version of “Blue Marble” from the website Tile-able, redistributed under the Creative Commons Attribution 3.0 license.
+- Desktop wallpaper ‘background’ is a colourized version of “Subtle Website Background” from the website Tile-able, redistributed under the Creative Commons Attribution 3.0 Unported license.